pactus-project/pactus.org/website/_i18n/en/user-guides/pactus-testnet/index.md

 ## Preface

-Pactus Blockchain has a Test network for developers to test their software which is using Pactus, users that are wiling to test Pactus, etc. This testnet is called Phoenix and you can interact with phoenix with official Pactus pieces of software that you use for main network.
-In this guide we are going to show how you can use them to connect and interact with Phoenix.
+Pactus Blockchain has introduced a Test network called Phoenix for developers and users to test their software utilizing Pactus technology.
+This guide will demonstrate how to connect and interact with Phoenix using official Pactus software designed for the main network.

 ## Download